TheRodzz/3D-Delaunay-Triangulation-Visualizer/README.md

    python alpha.py
 4. The code will generate a 3D plot of the Delaunay triangulation and display it.
 The highlighted simplices, whose circumradius is less than or equal to the specified alpha value, will be shown in the plot.

-5. Adjust the plot as needed using the interactive navigation tools provided by Matplotlib.

-6. Close the plot window to exit the program.
+5. Close the plot window to exit the program.

 Feel free to explore the code and experiment with different values of alpha and the number of points to visualize various alpha-shapes.